markthompson/dark-sky-weather/README.md

 ##How You Will Be Graded

 * App and Other requirements met
+* App Compiles and Runs
+  * Please provide instructions if it can't build directly after cloning, for example, if a script has to run
 * Use of suitable design patterns, for example, separation of concerns
 * Best practices regarding commits and git usage
 * API calls do not block the user experience